TheWilley/Fruity_Dance_Sprite_Sheet_Generator/readme.md

         /*/ Upload settings /*/
         maxUploadSize: "8mb", // Max image upload size
-        compressionRate: 0.5, // The image compression rate
+        compressionRate: 0.7, // The image compression rate
-        maxAllowedGifFrames: 30 // Limit how many frames of a gif to export }
+        maxAllowedGifFrames: 30, // Limit how many frames of a gif to export

+        /**
+         * Preview Settings
+         */
+        previewFPS: 4, // The FPS of the preview
+    }
 ```